scala/scala-lang/_posts/2021-03-08-scala-3-developers-preview-survey-results.md

 - Presenting the quantifiable data
-- Categorizing comments to provide further insight into the topics discussed; the purpose of the comment, such as: ‘advice’, ‘concern’, ‘request’; overall tone: either positive or negative; to prioritise what needs addressing/fixing before RC1 or at later time, e.g. ‘critical’ or ‘good to have’.
+- Categorizing comments to provide further insight into the topics discussed; the purpose of the comment, such as: ‘advice’, ‘concern’, ‘request’; overall tone: either positive or negative; to prioritize what needs addressing/fixing before RC1 or at later time, e.g. ‘critical’ or ‘good to have’.
 - Cross-referencing comments with other sources on the same topic.
 - Finally, creating a list of important topics that need to be addressed.